omicscode/omicscode/README.md

 I am actively coding for multiple job offers hence some of them are under active development.
 See the last commit tag as the final build release for each of the source repository.

 - [eVaiUtilities](https://github.com/omicscode/eVaiutilities): Variant analysis from the eVai.
+- [egraph](https://github.com/rustcodepro/egraph): egraph for the eVai machine learning.
 - [panscape](https://github.com/omicscode/panscape): Pangenome long reads
 - [sequenceprofiler](https://github.com/omicscode/sequenceprofiler): Profiling sequence kmers for histograms
 - [phyloevolve](https://github.com/omicscode/phyloevolve): Long reads and alignments from the multiple alignments.